-Ingrid the One-Armed Dragon Slayer
+Ingrid the One-Armed Dragon Slayer by her player, Josie |

-One of the most well-known areas of Stonhell Dungeon is what I call the morgue, rooms 27 and 28 in quadrant 1A: a straight hallway with doors lining the walls.
+One of the most well-known areas of Stonehell Dungeon is what I call the morgue, rooms 27 and 28 in quadrant 1A: a straight hallway with doors lining the walls.
 Each door leads to a 10' × 10' crypt.
 Inside each crypt is a monster roll and a treasure roll.
 The monsters are weak—especially with a Cleric, and we had two—but it's a grind.
 The 1d6 treasure roll is 50% nothing, but a '1' results in 1d6 × 1000 dungeon bux—that's a whole lotta dungeon bux!
 They've cleared half the crypts and made a fortune from great treasure rolls.

 However, at the end of the hall is a big scary door.
 Behind that door is your average "evil temple with evil altar."
 Skulls and stuff.
 But, no real danger.